 - Cheaper alternative to Tempur

 This is basically a cheaper version of the Tempur Original Memory Foam Pillow Featured earlier.
-Now because it is less than half the price it is not as good.
+It is a lot cheaper but you also lose some of the quality because of that.

 So depending on the severity of your neck pain please consider getting the Tempur, it is a better quality pillow.